-Prior to starting my degree in Acupuncture, I worked for the NHS, having trained in Nursing, Midwifery and Health Visiting.
+Prior to obtaining my BSc in acupuncture at the Northern college of Acupuncture in York, I worked for the NHS, having trained in Nursing, Midwifery and Health Visiting.
 My main role within the NHS for the past 20 years, has primarily involved working as a Health visitor with homeless families, and supporting women who have experienced domestic violence.

 As a result of this work, I came to realise the value of deeply listening, as being a vital component, in supporting a person to return to a more balanced state of health.
 The importance of including the mind and spirit, as well as the physical body, is fundamental to my approach when providing acupuncture treatments.